kimbo128/pm/README.md

 ### Recording Session Results
 ```
 I've just finished a project review meeting for Mobile App Development.
 We completed the UI design milestone, identified 2 new risks related to the backend API, and assigned 3 new tasks to the development team.
+The UI tasks are now marked as complete, and we've set the API development tasks as high priority.
 The project is still on track but we need to monitor the API risks closely.
 ```

 ### Managing Project Knowledge
 ```
 Create a new task called "Implement User Authentication" that's part of the Mobile App Development project, assigned to Sarah, with high priority and due in two weeks.
+Set its status to active and make it precede the "User Profile" task.
 ```

 ```